Hiccup246/custom-sound-board/README.md

 ## 🔮 Future Additions
 - Add search bar active/focus styles for dark mode and maybe light mode
 - Optimise lighthouse mobile score
-- Add the ability to sort clips by directory name
 - Add functionality to track the most used clips
 - Add the ability to filter cards by most used
 - Think about the colour of the sound clip buttons after clicked